yashpathack/Supervised-Machine-Learning/Framing-teminologies.md

 #### Inference
 Inference means to use the trained model for unlableled examples for predicting useful predictions.

-### Regression adn Classification Model
+### Regression and Classification Model
 A regression model predicts continuous values.
 Eg: What is the value of a house in California?
 What is the probability that a user will click on this ad?

+A classification model predicts discrete values.
+For example, classification models make predictions that answer questions like the following:
+Eg: Is a given email message spam or not spam?
+Is this an image of a dog, a cat, or a hamster?